-Jokhang Temple in Tibet is known as the Tsuk-Lakhang in Tibetan, which means the central cathedral.
-This is the most important and most sacred temple in Tibet, To Tibetan, the temple is known as the central and heart of Tibetan Buddhism.
+Jokhang Temple in Tibet is known as the Tsuk-La-Khang in Tibetan, which means the central cathedral.
+This is the most important and most sacred temple in Tibet and Inner Himalayas.
+To Tibetan, the temple is known as the central and heart of Tibetan Buddhism.

-The Temple is built in the seventh century after the Tibetan king Songtsen Gampo shifted his capital to Lhasa.
-Songtsen Gampo married the princess from neighboring state like China-Nepal and Hor.
+The Temple was built in the seventh century after the Tibetan king Songtsen Gampo shifted his capital to Lhasa.
+Songtsen Gampo married the princess from neighboring kingdom like Nepal, Hor and Tang dynasty.
 The temple was originally built by Nepalese craftsmen to house the Buddha statue brought to Tibet by the Nepalese princess as a dowry when marrying Songtsan Gampo.
-After the death of Songtsan Gampo, the statue was swapped by the Chinese Queen Wencheng the statue she brought (Jowo Sakyamuni) from the Ramoche Temple to Jokhang to hide it from the Chinese troops.
+After the death of Songtsan Gampo, the statue was swapped by the Chinese Queen Wencheng the statue she brought (Jowo Sakyamuni) from the Ramoche Temple to Jokhang to hide it from the intruder.
 Now the Jowo Sakyamuni is the prime object of veneration in the Temple.

 Visitors guide to Jokhang Temple